syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 #### Enabling Filters

-You can show filters in exported worksheet by enabling filter for the exported range in the worksheet.
+Show filters in the exported worksheet by enabling a filter for the exported range in the worksheet.

 {% tabs %}
 {% highlight c# %}